-STATISTICAL SECTION\
+STATISTICAL SECTION

-This part of the Mid-Continent Public Library's (the Library) comprehensive annual financial report presents detailed information as a context for understanding what the information in the financial statements, note disclosures and required supplementary information indicates about the Library's overall financial health.
+This part of the Mid-Continent Public Library's (the Library) annual comprehensive financial report presents detailed information as a context for understanding what the information in the financial statements, note disclosures and required supplementary information indicates about the Library's overall financial health.

-Contents Table Financial Trends These tables contain trend information to help the reader understand how the Library's financial performance and well-being have changed over time.
-1-4 Revenue Capacity These tables contain information to help the reader assess the Library's most significant local revenue sources: Property Taxes.
-5-9 Debt Capacity These tables present information to help the reader assess the affordability of the Library's current levels of outstanding debt and the Library's ability to issue additional debt in the future.
-10-11 Demographic and Economic Information These tables offer demographic and economic indicators to help the reader understand the environment within which the Library's financial activities take place.
-12-14 Sources: Unless otherwise noted, the information in these tables is derived from the comprehensive annual financial reports for the relevant year.
-Certain tables, generally required but irrelevant to the circumstances of the Library, are not presented in this section.
+Contents Table Financial Trends les contain trend information to help the reader understand how the Library's erformance and well-being have changed over time.
+1-4 Revenue Capacity les contain information to help the reader assess the Library's most local revenue sources: Property Taxes.
+5-9 Debt Cap acity les present information to help the reader assess the affordability of the surrent levels of outstanding debt and the Library's ability to issue additional a future.
+10-11 Demogra phic and Economic Information les offer demographic and economic indicators to help the reader understand nment within which the Library's financial activities take place.
+12-14 Sources: Unless otherwise noted, the information in these tables is derived from the annual comprehensive financial reports for the relevant year.
+Certain t ables, generally required but irrelevant to the circumstances of the Library, are not presented in this section.